Here you learn ...

 The initial application for a residence permit for study purposes in Berlin costs 100.00 euros .
 The extension costs 93.00 euros.

-5. Expiry of study visas and change of purpose of student visa
+5. Expiration of study visas and change of purpose of student visa

 If you are threatened with having your residence permit revoked due to exmatriculation, you should hire an immigration lawyer.

 In practice, it is relatively common for residence permits for students to expire because the foreigner has dropped out of his or her studies.
-Those affected are often then forced to leave the country.
+The affected people are often then forced to leave the country.

 5. Post-Study Visa Germany